uqjingyiyang/uqjingyiyang.github.io/_posts/2024-04-24-Fingerprint_Enhancement_for_Fingerprint_Recognition.md

 ### **Methods of Fingerprint Enhancement**
 The most widely accepted image enhancement technique is context filtering in the spatial and frequency domains, which reduces the effects of broken ridges and unwanted scars on fingerprints.
-The specific steps are shown below:
+The specific steps are shown below[1]:
 1. **Normalization**: Adjusts the gray values of the image so that the image has a preset mean and variance, which reduces the variation in gray values between ridges and valleys in preparation for subsequent processing steps.
 ![Normalization fingerporint](/master/images//master/images/Normalization_fingerporint.jpg "Normalization fingerporint")